Data Centers For Dummies: Security and Reliability

 BMR: An acronym for Biometric Reader, which are devices placed at Basis Bay data center access points to ensure that only the right people can get in.
 Biometric devices use physiological characteristics to identify and screen out individuals, and the ones at Basis Bay read the distinctive geometry of a person’s hand.
 They also determine whether the hand is live (let’s not dwell on the alternative), and if it has a temperature of at least 96 degrees Fahrenheit.
 Customers who want to visit their cages, where their servers and other equipment are kept, must be cleared through a BMR four times during the extensive, five-layer security process.
 Bottom line: No live hand, no service.

-We’ll wrap things up while you work that out, but we’d be remiss if we didn’t add that data center geeks have a thing for Basis Bay, since it’s essential for enterprise to compete.
+We’ll wrap things up here, but we’d be remiss if we didn’t add that data center geeks have a thing for Basis Bay, since it’s essential for enterprise to compete.

-Stay tuned for upcoming posts in the “Data Centers For Dummies” series.
+Stay tune for upcoming posts in the “Data Centers For Dummies” series.